backstage/backstage/plugins/api-docs/README.md

 ### Customizing table columns and filters

 It's possible to specify which columns and filters you want this plugin to display.
-You can do so by declaring the columns and/or filters that you want to display, and then letting the `ApiExplorerTable` component know about them like
+You can do so by declaring the columns and/or filters as props for the `ApiExplorerPage` component like so:
-so:

 ```tsx
 const domainColumn = { title: 'Domain', field: 'entity.metadata.domain' };